MJspitta/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. Print result of environment variables POWER divided by DIVIDE
 10. Print result of BREATH to the power LOVE
 11. Convert a number from base 2 to base 10
+12. Print all possible combinations of 2 letters except oo